gdraheim/docker-systemctl-replacement/TESTSUITE.md

 Actually the implementation is checking for the given testcase by checking for test function names with that prefix.
 This will also allow to run a group of tests with a common prefix.
-The number will ensure that they are being run an expected order, so that "make test_900" will run the (up to) ten testcases of test_9000...test9009 in that order.
+The number will ensure that they are being run in an expected order, so that "make test_900" will run the (up to) ten testcases of test_9000...test_9009 in that order.

 ## docker-container or subdir-root